Understanding the Retina

 For most people, flashes and floaters are a normal part of what they see.
 These are the spots or lines that seem to float in your field of vision.

-But if you start seeing unexpected flashes of light in your peripheral vision, this could be a sign of a problem with your retina.
-You may see them accompanied by floaters or floating spots, or lines that show up in your field of vision.
+If you start seeing unexpected flashes of light in your peripheral vision.
+This could be a sign of a problem with your retina.
+You may see them accompanied by floaters or floating spots.
+Or lines that show up in your field of vision.

-Seeing unexpected flashes of light could signify conditions like retinal detachment, macular degeneration, or vitreous detachment.
+Seeing unexpected flashes of light could not only signify conditions like retinal detachment.
+But also, macular degeneration or vitreous detachment.
 See an eye doctor as soon as possible to determine the cause.

 A retinal detachment is considered a medical emergency.
 It occurs when the retina pulls away from the back of the eye.

-If this happens, a surgeon must surgically reattach the retina as soon as possible.
+A surgeon must surgically reattach the retina as soon as possible if this happens.
 If left untreated, a retinal detachment can result in permanent vision loss.

 Want more information about how to treat a retinal condition?
 Schedule an appointment with Regional Eye Associates today.